perforce/helix-authentication-service/docs/Development.md

 $ openssl req -newkey rsa:4096 -keyout server.key -out server.crt -nodes -days 365 -x509 -subj "/CN=AuthService"
 ```

+## Tips and Tricks

+### Controlling URL open

+By setting `P4USEBROWSER` to `false` you can prevent the browser from opening
+when you invoke `p4 login`.
+Not all that useful, but good to know.

 ## Coding Conventions

 With respect to the JavaScript code, the formatting follows